Igo Sym: Assassination

-In early 1941, the headquarters of the underground Polish resistance group Union of Armed Struggle (ZWZ) decided to liquidate the collaborator.
-Sym's behavior was loudly trumpeted by the Nazis, and his assassination would show the Poles that the underground movement was active, always ready to punish all traitors.
+In early 1941, the headquarters of the underground Polish resistance group Union of Armed Struggle (ZWZ) decided to eliminate the collaborator.
+Sym's behavior was loudly trumpeted by the Nazis, and his assassination would show the Poles that the underground movement was active and always ready to punish all traitors.
 At first, the ZWZ planned to poison the actor, but later decided to shoot him instead.

 When Roman Niewiarowicz informed the ZWZ that Sym would leave for Vienna on 8 March 1941, the resistance decided to kill the collaborator before that date.
 To carry out the assassination, the ZWZ selected the commando group "ZOM" of the Intelligence Department of the Warsaw-City District, led by Bohdan "Szary" Rogoliński.

 At 7:10 a.m. on 7 March 1941, two Polish agents knocked at the door of Sym's 4th floor apartment at 10 Mazowiecka Street in Warsaw.
 The agents – Rogoliński and Roman "Srebrny" Rozmiłowski – told Sym that they were postmen carrying a dispatch.
 Both were covered by Wiktor "Mały" Klimaszewski.
 On opening the door, Sym was asked to confirm his name, which he did.
 One of the agents then shot Sym dead with a Vis pistol.